 Visitors must bring a molecular COVID-19 test (nasal or throat swab).
 Find testing places on the mainland here.

 Is Puerto Rico safe now?

 Recent reports have included Puerto Rico among the list of US territories suffering a high increase COVID-19 case count after reopening the territory for a second time.
-As of December 3, the Center for Disease and Control (CDC) has issued a Level 4 risk, meaning there is a very high level of virus transmission in Puerto Rico.
+As of June 15, the Center for Disease and Control (CDC) has issued a Level 3 risk, meaning there is a high level of virus transmission in Puerto Rico.

-Most businesses and tourist places remain open to the public with some restrictions and at a reduced capacity.
+Most businesses and tourist places remain open to the public with restrictions such as reduced capacity.
 Here is a list of the places tourists can visit.

 Recreational boat use (while exercising social distancing)

 Spa and wellness centers (with the exception of sauna facilities)